 Au pairs from non-EU countries need a visa to enter Austria.
-Croatians non-EU citizens should not be over 28 years of age when applying to be an au pair.
+The maximum age when applying for a visa as an au pair is 27.

 Step 1: A valid passport is required

 Au pairs should make sure that they have a valid passport.
 If the au pair doesn't have a passport, sufficient time for obtaining the passport needs to be planned.
-Applying for a passport can take up to six months.
+Applying for a passport can take several months.

 Step 2: Register the au pair at the Austrian employment office